 - Mode: It lets you choose between Whitelist Site and Blacklist Site.
 It works like a profile.

-If you use Google Chrome and want to download this extension, you can do it from here.
+If you use Google Chrome or Microsoft Edge and want to download this extension, you can do it from the Chrome Store.

 For Firefox, you need to install the Mute sites by default extension.
 Like the Chrome extension, you do not need to do anything except installing it.
 The functionalities are simpler than Chrome extension, and it doesn’t come with any other option except one that allows users to whitelist any website.